lrei/canonical_urls/README.md

-# canonical_urls
+# canonical_urls microservice

+A ZMQ based multiprocess microservice to determine the canonical version of an url.

-A script to make a request to a url follow redirects and attempt to obtain canonical urls
+ 1. make a request to a url and follow redirects

-Recommend using it with futures (process not thread).
+ 2. extract canonical or open graph url from the html

+## Acknowledgments
 Originally developed for the [SYMPHONY EU Project](http://projectsymphony.eu) by [Luis Rei](https://github.com/lrei) based on code by [Gregor Leban](https://github.com/gregorleban/).